ziggekatten/m68k/code/firmware/src/README.md

 make clean
 make all

-Generates .o files for each C-file, an complete .elf, as well as an raw binary in .bin
+Generates .o files for each C-file, an complete .elf, memory .map file, as well as an raw binary in .bin